alpa-projects/alpa/osdi22_artifact/megatron/setup.md

 This is a fork from the official [NVIDIA/Megatron-LM](https://github.com/NVIDIA/Megatron-LM) at [commit b31e1296354e979722627a6c4dedafe19b51fa97])(https://github.com/NVIDIA/Megatron-LM/tree/b31e1296354e979722627a6c4dedafe19b51fa97) dated at ***Oct 7, 2021***.

-### Note
-The only code difference between this version we used to produce baseline results and the original version is that we disable the `tie_embedding` option in Megatron-LM, because at the time of the OSDI submission, we had not figured out a clean implementation in Alpa to tie embedding variables efficiently in a distributed environment.
+We made a minor modification to this version: The only code difference between this version we used to produce baseline results and the original version is that we disable the `tie_embedding` option in Megatron-LM, because at the time of the OSDI submission, we had not figured out a clean implementation in Alpa to tie embedding variables efficiently in a distributed environment.